 The net result is if you’ll forgive the cliche, a gastronomic paradise.
 Indeed, chefs rarely have cause to complain about the abundance of fresh and seasonal produce in this part of the world.
 And so whether you’re in search of gourmet tapas, simple wholesome cooking or Michelin-starred gastronomy, Oviedo will not disappoint.
 Your first port of call should be one of the many excellent sidrerías – a bar specializing in locally made cider – that fill Oviedo.
 Tierra Astur is one of our favorites.
 Meanwhile, Mar de Llanes is the place to go searching for exquisite seafood.
 Gloria is another must-visit, run by two-Michelin-starred Asturian chef Nacho Manzano.

-While you’re there, you may want to try one of the excellent local cheeses that Asturias is justly famous for.
-Make no mistake, this is an artisan cheese paradise – it is known as ‘El Pais de Los Quesos’ (land of the cheeses).
+While you’re there, you may want to try one of the excellent local cheeses that Asturias is justly famous for – this is an artisan cheese paradise – known as ‘El Pais de Los Quesos’ (land of the cheeses).
 The most famous is undoubtedly the pungent and strong-tasting blue Cabrales, which is traditionally matured in mountain caves.
-It is either made from pure, unpasteurized cow’s milk or blended with goat and/or sheep milk, lending the cheese a distinct spicy aroma and flavor.
-Michelin chefs naturally adore it, as do all lovers of fine food and drink.
-Other cheeses you must try are Los Beyos, Gamoneu, Penamellera and Afuega ‘l Pitu.
+It is either made from pure, unpasteurized cow’s milk or blended with goat and sheep milk, lending the cheese a distinct spicy aroma and flavor.
+Michelin chefs naturally adore it, as do all lovers of excellent food and drink.
+Other cheeses you must try are Los Beyos, Gamoneu, Penamellera, and Afuega ‘l Pitu.

 However, the delights of visiting Asturias don’t end at the dinner table.
 Apple orchards are a noticeable feature of any trip through the region, so it’s little surprise that Asturias produces the finest cider in Spain.
-It is typically made in a dry, still style – both sweet and acid apples are used.
-In the traditional cider houses that have been in business for many decades, the cider is poured from on high so that it aerates as it splashes into glasses and onto the floor.
-But it’s not just a delicious drink, cider is used in a variety of sweet and savory dishes, our favorite being Merluza a la Sidra (hake cooked in cider).
+Typically made in a dry, still style – using both sweet and acid apples.
+In the traditional cider houses, the cider is poured from on high so that it aerates as it splashes into glasses and onto the floor.
+But it’s not just a delicious drink; cider is used in a variety of sweet and savory dishes, our favorite being Merluza a la Sidra (hake cooked in cider).

-In fact, the only thing Asturias ‘lacks’ to a certain extent is wine – the region is one of the few in Spain that has no widespread tradition of vine-growing.
+The only thing Asturias ‘lacks’ to a certain extent is wine – the region is one of the few in Spain that has no widespread tradition of vine-growing.
 Nevertheless, a rising number of family-owned vineyards are forging a reputation for themselves, using mainly indigenous varieties grown across the idyllic landscape of Asturias.
-Bodegas Obanca is one to look out for in tapas bars; using 10 hectares (25 acres) of old vines they produce only local wine styles including Carrasquín and Castro de Limes.
+Bodegas Obanca is one to look out for in tapas bars; using 10 hectares (25 acres) of old vines, they produce only local wine styles, including Carrasquín and Castro de Limes.
 Of course, every restaurant in Oviedo will have a good to great selection of wines from across Spain.
 Rioja tends to feature most prominently.

 Plaza del Fontan

 Visiting one of the traditional cider houses in Oviedo is de rigueur on a Friday evening.
-Delicious tapas and larger plates accompany only the best local cider, often served from a great height.
+Delicious tapas and more substantial plates accompany only the best local cider, often served from a great height.
 Tierra Astur, Gato Negro, Alberto, and Fartuquin are the names to seek out.